chimie-paristech-CTM/thermo_GNN/README.md

 * `--quiet` can be added to reduce the amount of debugging information printed to the console.
 Both a quiet and verbose version of the logs are saved in the `save_dir`.

 ## Script
-the folder 'dataset_preparation' contains all script to process the original datasets.
+the folder 'dataset_preparation' contains all scripts to process the original datasets.
 ## Dataset
 This link [datasets](https://doi.org/10.6084/m9.figshare.27262947) contains qm9, paton, qmugs, pc9, and qmugs1.1 datasets.
 ## Citation